Limited AFS licensees: Complying with your licensing obligations

 • INFO 257 ASIC reference checking and information sharing protocol

-• Limited AFS licensees: Quick guide – highlights some of the main obligations that apply when giving advice to retail clients under a limited AFS licence
+• Limited AFS licensees: Quick guide – this guide highlights some of the main obligations that apply when giving advice to retail clients under a limited AFS licence

 Important notice